movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 <!-- ![alt text](L1ToL2.png) -->

-> [!WARNING]
-If `timeLockL2` is larger than `timeLockL1`, the following scenario can happen:

-- the `completeBridgeTransfer` tx completes on L2 and funds are transferred to the target address on L2,
-- the relayer does not relay the event fast enough,
-- the user on L1 asks for a refund, and the `refund` tx is executed on L1.

-User gets funds on L2, and gets their fund back on L1.

 <!--
   The Reference Implementation section should include links to and an overview of a minimal implementation that assists in understanding or implementing this specification.
 The reference implementation is not a replacement for the Specification section, and the proposal should still be understandable without it.